-- Community members are also able to report during local meetings and by direct contact with Marathon Oil community liaison personnel.
+- Community feedback mechanisms, including local meetings and direct contact with Marathon Oil Community Liaison personnel.

-See our Social Impact Investments for more information on our efforts to combat human trafficking and our Political Contributions and Lobbying section for more information on our engagement with tribal communities.
+Read our Social Impact Investments section for more information on our efforts to combat human trafficking and our Political Contributions and Lobbying section for more information on our engagement with tribal communities.

 Security and Human Rights

-Marathon Oil has well-established and effective security and human rights policies in Equatorial Guinea.
-We employ a proprietary guard force to protect our onshore facilities and engage with the Navy of Equatorial Guinea to protect our offshore facilities.
-Marathon Oil had no known security-related incidents that resulted in a human rights violation in 2019.
-To bolster safety and security at Equatoguinean ports, we worked with the government of Equatorial Guinea and the U.S. Coast Guard to review International Port Ship and Port Facility Security (ISPS).
-Two Marathon Oil employees are certified to serve as auditors for this annual regulatory review.
+We employ a proprietary guard service to help protect our onshore facilities and engage with the Navy of Equatorial Guinea to safeguard our offshore facilities.
+We have had no known security-related incidents resulting in a human rights violation in our operations since acquiring the EG asset.
+In 2021, we worked with the Government of Equatorial Guinea and the U.S. Coast Guard to review the International Ship and Port Facility Security Code to enhance safety and security at the country’s ports while respecting human rights.

 How are we doing?